mhvwerts/randommw/README.md

 ### Important warning

-Choose, initialize and use only a single RNG from `randommw.c` in each C program.
+Choose, initialize and use only a single RNG from `randommw.h` in each C program.
 The library was designed to provide a single random number stream from a single RNG in a single process.
 Simple (but quite effective) parallelization of simulations is possible by running several instances of the same program in parallel, using the same RNG with the same seed `uSeed`, but a different `uJumpsize` (see `RanInit()`) for each processes.
 For comparison purposes, it is possible to switch to a different RNG in the same program, but each switch completely re-initializes and re-starts the RNG.

 ### `void RanInit(const char *sRan, uint64_t uSeed, uint64_t uJumpsize)`

 Initialize the ziggurat algorithm, set the RNG and its random seed, and optionally "fast-forward" the generator.
 The random seed should always be supplied by the user, in order to have reproducible random number streams.
 If a different stream is needed, provide a different seed.

 If `sRan` is an empty string, the default generator will be used: MWC8222.
 At present, the possible choices for `sRan` are `"MWC8222"`, `"Lehmer64"`, `"PCG64DXSM"`, `"Xoshiro256+"` and `"MELG19937"`.
-The string is case-sensitive, and should correspond exactly to one of these options; else, your program will crash.
+The string is case-sensitive, and should correspond exactly to one of these options; **else, your program will crash**.

 The random seed `uSeed` is always an unsigned 64-bit integer, independently of the specific random number generator.
 A RNG-specific routine uses this seed to fully initialize the RNG.